 How to stream or download the podcast

-The majority of our subscribers get You're the Expert through iTunes, where you can subscribe for free.
+The majority of our subscribers get You're the Expert through Apple Podcasts, where you can subscribe for free.
 Here's an easy link (or just click on the picture with the headphones).

 If you'd prefer to stream or download You're the Expert, you've got a couple options.
 We recommend either SoundCloud or Stitcher, both totally free.
+We’re also on Spotify and pretty much everywhere else.
 If you're more of a pro or just want the files directly, you can find our feed at: http://feeds.feedburner.com/youretheexpert

 First time listener?
 Scroll down for some of our favorite episodes, which are a good introduction to the show.
 You can hear all the rest on SoundCloud or iTunes.

 Dr. Nancy Pokrywka is a biology professor and director of Science, Technology and Society at Vassar.
 She really, really, really loves fruit flies.
 In this episode she shares her passion with comedians Gary Richardson, Obehi Janice, and Josh Sharp.

 Dr. Danielle Lee got into science hoping to study something sexy, but ended up studying rats.
 She tells comedians Aparna Nancherla, Maeve Higgins, and Baratunde Thurston about her journey and the incredible things she's learned about rodents.
 Recorded live at National Geographic.

 Dr. Robin Nagle is the anthropologist-in-residence for New York City's Department of Sanitation and a professor at NYU.
 She walks us through the crucial and often overlooked role sanitation workers play in the city and talks trash with comedians Maeve Higgins, Gary Richardson, and Dylan Marron.